NYULibraries/nyu_marcxml_export_plugin/README.md

        * nyu_custom_serializer_marc21.rb: had to tweak the default functionality of this code since the plugin was adding extra controlfields.
 The default functionality had hardcoded the controlfields
     * spec:
        * export_custom_marc_spec.rb: contains tests that checked a version of the marc export.
 Needs to be updated to reflect current output
+ * frontend: files to display version information from the plugin menu from the front-end